iqm-finland/cirq-on-iqm/docs/user_guide.rst

     result = sampler.run(decomposed_circuit_2, repetitions=10)
     print(result.measurements['m'])

-If you have circuit which already uses the device qubits, you don't need to specify qubit mapping (as we did above for ``circuit_1``).
+If you have a circuit which already uses the device qubits, you don't need to specify the qubit mapping (as we did above for ``circuit_1``).

 More examples